Smith Castaway Sunglasses Review

 Outdoor Empire Score: 5

-Smith castaway on man's face
+Smith Castaway on man's face

 The coverage is maxed out and they still look good.